Friendly-Neighbourhood-Insomniac/CIE-Courses/IGCSE_Physics_Y10/22_Light_Ray_Diagrams_and_Colour_Filters.md

-# Light Ray Diagrams And Colour Filters
+# Light Ray Diagrams and Colour Filters

 ## Learning Objectives
 - Explain the fundamental ideas behind Light Ray Diagrams And Colour Filters as set out in the CIE syllabus.